 Irish Moss is also sometimes grown in pools.
 There are various reasons one should avoid using pool grown moss.
-We’ll share tips on how to determine the difference between wild and pool grown moss in a later post.
+We share tips on how to determine the difference between wild and pool grown moss in this post.

 Why Are People Eating Seaweed?